Amar-Sri-MS/FunTools/fips_tools/README.md

  ~robotpal/bin/run_f1.py --params ../run_upgrade/cavp_test_short_sha1.params funos-f1.signed
 ```

 Note that a `run_f1.py` feature is that it will strip the path to the script if it cannot be found.
-So the REMOTE_SCRIPT line could use the FunSDK path to cavp.py and will still load the local script.
+So the CENTRAL_SCRIPT line could use the FunSDK path to cavp.py and will still load the local script which allows local testing for development.
 Prefixing with the FunSDK path is useful to run from Jenkins.
+So the sample file `cavp.params` is using the FunSDK prefix.

 ```
-REMOTE_SCRIPT: FunSDK/bin/fips_tools/cavp.py --remote http://ferino-vm1.fungible.local/webdav -t DPCCAVP -u <user> -p <password> responses/sha2/132238/SHA-1.408819_trunc.req.json
+CENTRAL_SCRIPT: FunSDK/bin/fips_tools/cavp.py --remote http://ferino-vm1.fungible.local/webdav -t DPCCAVP -u <user> -p <password> responses/sha2/132238/SHA-1.408819_trunc.req.json
 ```